 The Writing Center is available to help graduate students strengthen their writing skills.
 Writing specialists, professionals with an MA and/or Ph.D. in English or writing, are available for individualized consultation.
 An English as a second language writing specialist is available to help students for whom English is a foreign language.
 To schedule a Writing Center appointment, call (401) 232-6567.

 Amica Center for Career Education

-- Campus recruiting including the Bryant Career Connection job board with opportunities specific to graduate students.
+- Campus recruiting program including the Bryant Career Connection (BCC) - the student job board for both internships and full-time opportunities.

 Student Printing Facilities